Monogamy relations for relativistically causal correlations: Results

-We define \emph{relativistic causality} as the requirement that no observer can send superluminal signals, in the sense that an input $X$ can influence correlations of a set of variables $\{A_i\}_i$, if and only if the intersection $\cap_j \mathcal{K}_{a_j}$ of the future light cones $\mathcal{K}_{a_j}$ of a subset of these variables lies fully in the future light cone of $X$, otherwise it cannot, i.e., otherwise $P(\{a_i\}_i|x)=P(\{a_i\}_i)$.
-This arguably corresponds to the notion captured by the mathematical formalisation from~\cite{GPR_jam, HR_jam, HR_jam2}.\footnote{Relativistic causality is introduced, e.g.\ in~\cite{HR_jam}, as a setup where no causal loops occur.
-However, it was pointed out in~\cite{VilasiniRogerPRL}, that this is not -- as claimed -- in 1:1 correspondence with the mathematical constraints imposed.
-An adapted notion requiring that there exists at least one explanation of the correlations without causal loop in any reference frame, might overcome this issue.
-However, in this work we choose to formulate the framework of relativistic causality instead directly via the mathematical constraints.}
+{ The present work is concerned with the constraints imposed by relativistic causality on the correlations observed by multiple parties~\cite{shimony, GPR_jam, HR_jam}.} { We mean by \emph{relativistic causality} the requirement} that no observer can send superluminal signals, in the sense that an input $X$ can influence correlations of a set of variables $\{A_i\}_i$, if and only if the intersection \chanfin{$\cap_i \mathcal{K}_{a_i}$} of the future light cones \chanfin{$\mathcal{K}_{a_i}$} of these variables lies fully in the future light cone of $X$, otherwise it cannot, i.e., otherwise $P(\{a_i\}_i|x)=P(\{a_i\}_i)$ \chanfin{ $\forall \{a_i\}_i,x$.} This arguably corresponds to the notion captured by the mathematical formalisation from~\cite{GPR_jam, HR_jam, HR_jam2}.\footnote{{In this work we choose to formulate the framework of relativistic causality directly via the mathematical constraints.
+This is because while} relativistic causality is { sometimes} introduced as a setup where no causal loops occur~\cite{HR_jam}, it was { previously} pointed out~\cite{VilasiniRogerPRL} that this is not -- as claimed -- in 1:1 correspondence with the mathematical constraints. { The formulation of the mathematical constraints, on the other hand, \chanfin{is so far} uncontroversial.} } The standard tripartite example comparing these constraints to the full non-signalling constraints was previously considered in~\cite{GPR_jam, HR_jam}, and is presented in Figure~\ref{fig:bob_jams}.

-In 1+1-dimension, this notion is directly seen to be independent of the inertial reference frame chosen, since $\cap_i \mathcal{K}_{a_i}$ defines a light cone and since a change of inertial reference frame preserves inclusion relations among light cones.
-For the case of a multi-party scenario in 1+1 - dimensions, relativistic causality for a number of parties indexed by $\{1,2,\ldots, n\}$ and arranged in this order on a line with inputs $x_1, \ldots, x_n$ and outcomes $a_1, \ldots, a_n$ gives the following constraints, previously presented in~\cite{HR_jam}: for any $j \in \{1, \ldots, n-1 \}$ and $k \in \{0, \ldots, n-(j+1) \}$